Choruses and COVID-19 (Coronavirus)

 Presented in partnership with National Association of Teachers of Singing (NATS), American Choral Directors Association (ACDA), Barbershop Harmony Society (BHS), and Performing Arts Medicine Association (PAMA).

-Recorded Webinar: What Do Science and Data Say About the Near Term Future of Singing?
+What Do Science and Data Say About the Near Term Future of Singing?
+(May 5)

 Chorus America joined with the National Association of Teachers of Singing (NATS), along with American Choral Directors Association (ACDA), Barbershop Harmony Society (BHS), and Performing Arts Medicine Association (PAMA) to present an important webinar on May 5 about the near term future of singing as we seek fact based solutions in protecting our singers, teachers and conductors during this time.
 Access the webinar recording and related resources here.